How are you billed for Atlassian Access?

 As an organization admin, you can deactivate or delete a user's Atlassian account to remove their access to Atlassian products.

-Organization or site admins can manage user access for their Atlassian cloud products.
-Another way of managing the number of unique billable users in your organization is by collaborating with your organization or site admins to remove product access for accounts.
-To remove a user account, see Invite, edit and remove users.
+Site admins can manage user access for their Atlassian cloud products.
+Another way of managing the number of unique billable users in your organization is by collaborating with your site admins to remove product access for accounts at the site level.
+To remove a user account from a site, see Invite, edit, and remove users.

 Subscribe to Atlassian Access